Manila Film Center: Film and literature

 In the 2010 Filipino film The Red Shoes, part of the plot hinges on the supposed death of the father of the main character, Lucas, played by Marvin Agustin, who was supposed to have been among the 169 workers buried alive in the accident at the construction of the Manila Film Center.
 The film also featured a spiritualist, Madame Vange, played by Tessie Tomas who performs in the Manila Film Center as an impersonator of First Lady Imelda Marcos.

 In the graphic novel, The Filipino Heroes League, the building was transformed from the Film Center to the FHL's headquarters.
 The building was once respectable and housed the old members of the League.
 After a while, their leader, Supremo, went into a coma and soon after, most of the superheroes who were once part of the League went abroad.
 Less than a handful of superheroes remain and continue to conduct their superhero work in a shack in front of the now run down Film Center.

+The construction of the cultural center and subsequent construction accident are addressed in the Marcos-focused musical Here Lies Love, where the show's version of Ninoy Aquino invokes it in the song "Fabulous One" while criticizing the regime.
+The collapse's reference in the musical is somewhat erroneous, as the scene in question takes place in 1969, years before the incident's actual occurrence in 1981 while Aquino was in exile in America.